verdaccio/verdaccio/README.md

 ## Existing things

 - npm + git (I mean, using git+ssh:// dependencies) - most people seem to use this, but it's a terrible idea... *npm update* doesn't work, can't use git subdirectories this way, etc.
+- [reggie](https://github.com/mbrevoort/node-reggie) - this looks very interesting indeed...
+I might borrow some code there.
-- shadow-npm (https://github.com/dominictarr/shadow-npm, http://shadow-npm.net/) - it uses the same code as npmjs.org + service is dead
+- [shadow-npm](https://github.com/dominictarr/shadow-npm), [public service](http://shadow-npm.net/) - it uses the same code as npmjs.org + service is dead
-- http://www.gemfury.com/l/npm-registry and others - those are closed-source cloud services, and I'm not in a mood to trust my private code to somebody (security through obscurity yeah!)
+- [gemfury](http://www.gemfury.com/l/npm-registry) and others - those are closed-source cloud services, and I'm not in a mood to trust my private code to somebody (security through obscurity yeah!)
 - npm-registry-proxy, npm-delegate, npm-proxy - those are just proxies...

 Anything else?